Urban spelunking: Bethlehem Lutheran Church

-It's a beautiful building and among the architects who worked on it during some phase are Cornelius Leenhouts and Frank Voth.
-The Wisconsin Architectural Inventory notes that Charles Kindt built the church and Charles Tempelmann was the mason that clad the structure in brick.
+It's a beautiful building and the architects who worked on the expansion phase, giving the building its current look, were Cornelius Leenhouts and Frank Voith.
+The Wisconsin Architectural Inventory notes that Charles Kindt built the original church and Charles Tempelmann was the mason that clad the structure in brick.

 Inside, a Gothic altarpiece is balanced with the Gothic organ case up in choir loft, which runs the width of the sanctuary.
 The area beneath it was closed off to create a narthex during a 1955 modernization and redecoration.

 Most of the sanctuary is now baby blue and white, with some maroon and gold trim and most of the decoration saved for the tracery above the altar.
 Early photos of the church, from 105, 1913, even 1938, show stenciled paint decoration throughout the space.

 A renovation in 1938 led to the replacement of original chandeliers with hanging lanterns in the sanctuary, and the installation of, what a church history describes as "German antique and English cathedral glass" windows.